 Pouring bleach down the upflush toilet won’t damage it right away.
 However, if you do it frequently, it might damage the rubber parts and cause leakage.
 Instead, clean the toilet with a toilet cleaner and descaler.
 Simply pour 1.5-2 liters down the bowl and turn on the pump for a few seconds.
 Then, turn it off and wait around two hours before use, making sure not to flush during that time.
-By using a more gentle cleaner, you’ll still have a clean toilet without concern for longterm damage.
+By using a more gentle cleanser, you’ll still have a clean toilet without concern for long-term damage.

 How Far Can an Upflush Toilet Pump?

 Since the pump works for ~15 seconds, it can move waste 5 meters vertically or even 100 meters horizontally.
 However, the distance will be shorter if it has to go both vertically and horizontally.
-You’ll want to keep distance in mind when you choose where to install your toilet.
+You’ll want to keep your distance in mind when you choose where to install your toilet.